Barksdale, Wisconsin

 Barksdale is a town in Bayfield County, Wisconsin, United States.
-The population was 723 at the 2010 census.
+The population was 745 at the 2020 census, up from 723 at the 2010 census.
 The unincorporated community of Barksdale is located in the town.
 The town was named by William G. Ramsay, the chief engineer for the DuPont Chemical Company, for Hamilton M. Barksdale, vice president of DuPont.

 The town was once the home of an explosives factory owned by the DuPont company.
 Press reports mention a number of fatal accidents.
 Four died in a dynamite explosion in October 1907.
-Two men were killed in an explosion on 24 August 1928.
+Two men were killed in an explosion on August 24, 1928.
 A larger explosion at the facility killed eight in October 1952.

 Transportation

-Wisconsin Highway 13 serves as a main route in the community, running along the eastern edge of the town.
+Wisconsin Highway 13 serves as a main route in the town, running along its eastern edge.

 Geography

 According to the United States Census Bureau, the town has a total area of 171.7 sqkm, of which 142.9 sqkm is land and 28.8 sqkm, or 16.78%, is water.
 The eastern end of the town extends into Chequamegon Bay, an arm of Lake Superior.

 Barksdale is located 6 mi northwest of the city of Ashland.